 Nana Gregg, Sr. Salesforce Administrator and Marshall King, SVP IT Solutions at JLL, the world leader in real estate services, shared that it took them 60 days to transition from Salesforce Classic to Lightning.

-Here are some of the Lightning migration best practices by JLL team:
+Here are some of the Lightning migration best practices by the JLL team:

 You can learn the full story of JLL’s Salesforce Lightning transition and their Lightning migration best practices in this webinar: